profzei/Matebook-X-Pro-2018/Readme.md

 <details>
 <summary><strong>Activate Surround Sound via MIDI</strong></summary>

+By default macOS only uses 2 out of our MBXP 4 speakers: if you want to achieve a **surround sound system** on macOS, you need to create an **Aggregate Device**.
+But then macOS does not allow you to control the volume of the sound: yes, it is real and is a general behaviour of MacBookPro machines.

 For a detailed guide on how to activate surround sound via MIDI on internal speakers and native audio shortcuts, see [Wiki section](https://github.com/profzei/Matebook-X-Pro-2018/wiki/Activate-Surround-Sound-via-MIDI-on-internal-speakers)
 </details>

 <details>
 <summary><strong>Undervolt using VoltageShift</strong></summary>

-Undervolting is a great way to to maximise performance, lower power consumption and reduce temperatures.
+Undervolting is a great way to maximise performance, lower power consumption and reduce temperatures.

 For a detailed guide on how to undervolt our MBXP using `VoltageShift` from the EFI folder instead of disabling SIP, see [Wiki section](https://github.com/profzei/Matebook-X-Pro-2018/wiki/Undervolt-via-VoltageShift)
 </details>